Rugged countryside inspires zinc-clad home

 Imposing yet subtle, Richard and Jackie Callison's home takes its design cues from its surrounds

-Despite sitting proud of the brow of a hill, Zinc-clad house successfully merges into the rolling rural landscape.
+Despite sitting proud of the brow of a hill, the Grand Designs Zinc House in Angus successfully merges into the rolling rural landscape.
 Indeed so quietly and unobtrusively has this remarkable new villa settled into the Angus countryside, the President of the RIAS (Royal Incorporation of Architects in Scotland), a local resident, had driven past a number of times while taking his son to Scouts – without even noticing it.